 However as mentioned above, Rick was indeed responsible.
 He just took effective, preventative action quietly, without fuss.
 But his good work was overshadowed by Sarah’s worrying.

 So all that worry was self-defeating.
-Sarah’s worry habit undid any good that her caring did.
+Others found Sarah’s worry habit tiresome, rather than caring.

 Even when Jay, her elder son, was bullied in primary school, he kept quiet.
 Sadly, he lost confidence over time, and became anxious himself.
 Although he’s improved now, for a long time he was reluctant to pursue new jobs out of a fear he’d fail.

 And Sarah’s daughter Katie still worries that she’s ill.
-However there’s never any evidence of any illness.
-These health worries sometimes can consume her waking moments.
-Naturally, work and relationships take a backseat until she puts into place strategies she’s learned to manage her worry.
+These health worries sometimes consume all her waking moments.
+Naturally, work and relationships take a backseat until she can calm herself down.

 Sarah’s justification for worry

-In fact, in her mind, their problems actually reinforced the idea that she was right to worry.
+In fact, in Sarah’s mind, her children’s problems reinforced the idea that she was right to worry.
 After all, here was proof that problems were lurking all the time.
 And if she hadn’t worried so much, her children could have suffered so much more.

-Thus her belief in the benefits of worry were made stronger.
-At the same time, she was oblivious that she’d been so unaware of what was really happening in front of her eyes.
+Thus, her belief in the benefits of worry were made stronger.
+At the same time, she was oblivious that she’d missed what was happening in front of her eyes.

 Sarah was largely unaware how children develop self-identity, autonomy and mastery.
-And she made the assumption that they’d never cope if they faced problems.
+And she assumed her children wouldn’t cope if they faced problems.
 So she decided she had to protect them from anything even mildly unpleasant.

-However, her children may have been naturally more resilient than her, if only they’d been given encouragement.
-And if they weren’t resilient to start with, they could have learned resilience and problem-solving skills.
+With encouragement, however, her children may have been more resilient than she was.
+And if they weren’t, they could have learned resilience and problem-solving skills.

 A more helpful approach would have been to view problems as challenges to solve or work around.